Born: 24 April 1993 (Neath, Wales)

 He began to enjoy a sustained run in the side during the second half of the 2016/17 season and it was then that he scored his first two goals for the club - one against Aston Villa in the FA Cup in January, 2017, and another on the last day of that season as we thrashed Hull City 7-1 in the Premier League.
 He'd previously made his Champions League debut against AS Monaco in September, 2016, and ended 2016/17 having played 34 times in all competitions.

-Always defensively solid, Ben has added an attacking verve to his game during his time at the club and contributed numerous assists from his flank during an excellent 2017/18 campaign in which he featured 38 times in all competitions, scoring in away wins against Newcastle United and Huddersfield Town.
+Always defensively solid, Ben has added an attacking verve to his game during his time at the Club and contributed numerous assists from his flank during an excellent 2017/18 campaign in which he featured 38 times in all competitions, scoring in away wins against Newcastle United and Huddersfield Town.

 A regular on the international scene for Wales, often operating on the left side of a back three, he helped his country qualify for their first major tournament finals since the 1958 FIFA World Cup by claiming a place at Euro 2016 in France and was instrumental in Wales' run to the semi-finals of the tournament, playing every minute of every game up until the last four clash with Portugal, which he missed through suspension.
 He's now featured at three major international tournaments after his aforementioned Euro 2020 and 2022 FIFA World Cup endeavours.